More than 85 participants from academia and industry attended storEnergy’s mid-year symposium in person at...Read more

-The ARC Training Centre in Future Energy Storage Technologies (StorEnergy) was created with a $4.4 million grant from the Australian Research Council (ARC). to train and skill the next generation of workers within the energy industry.Learn More
+The ARC Training Centre for Future Energy Storage Technologies (StorEnergy) was created with a $4.4 million grant from the Australian Research Council (ARC). to train and skill the next generation of workers within the energy industry.Learn More

 The Centre will provide skills and training in advanced manufacturing across the energy storage supply chain – from materials through to devices and into integrated commercial products – to facilitate the next-generation of energy storage technologies.